SystemFw/blog/content/staging/paxos-failures.md

 So to tolerate 4 failures, we'd have 5 storage servers, and the writer would write to all 5 before returning success.
 But now we have an
-issue: if even just one storage server explodes, then no write would even complete, as it would never be able to write to 5 storage servers!
+issue: if even just one storage server explodes _before_ any value has been written, then no write would even complete, as it would never be able to write to 5 storage servers!

 You might be thinking that if one storage server has exploded, then writing to 4 of them and returning success is fine since our model